Olenjan/ItemGenerator/Definitions.md

 ## Gameplay layers

 	### Fundamental layer

-		Fundamental	- A single instance of either the "Environment", a "Character", an "Action" or an "Item" Property 	- A concept that describes one measurable aspect of a certain type of 'Fundamental' Environment - A specific instantiation of an 'Area' using one selected 'Layout' and 'Tileset' from its possible sets Character 	- An 'Actor' controlled by a 'Player' or an 'AI' Item 		- An 'Object' that can owned by a 'Character' Action 		- A single executable Operation of an 'Actor' trigged by 'Entity Behavior'
+		Fundamental	- Either "Environment", "Character", "Action" or an "Item" Property 	- Aspect that defines a 'Fundamental Environment - An instance of 'Area'
+		Character 	- 'Actor' controlled by 'Player' or 'AI' Item 		- 'Object' that can owned by a 'Character' Action 		- Executable operation by an 'Actor'

 	### Core layer

 		#### Concepts

 			#### TODO
 			Resource   		- A current, dynamic value of a 'Property' that can deplete (life, mana) Trigger/Event 	-
 			Conditional 	- A boolean check based on one or more 'Property(ies)', 'Resource(s)', 'Transformation' or 'physics'

 			##### Overall concepts
 				Rarity 		- An abstract classification that determines how uncommon and powerful something is.
 (Normal, Uncommon, Rare, Unique)